-International employees in West Maas en Waal
+International workers in West Maas en Waal

 Working together on an action plan

-Who helped put this plan together?
+Who helped develop this plan?

 • Jeroen van Doremalen (Dorvar)